Troma Entertainment: Films formerly distributed

-Some titles which have at one time, or another, been distributed by Troma Inc. have left the catalog.
+Some titles formerly distributed by Troma Inc. have left the catalog.
 For instance, My Neighbor Totoro was originally released by Troma's subsidiary 50th Street Films, but only for a short time, and only for U.S. theatrical release.
-Others were briefly licensed for distribution on VHS such as Femme Fontaine Killer Babe for the C.I.A. which was one of Troma Team Video's original launch titles along with Sgt.
-Kabukiman N.Y.P.D. and Class of Nuke 'em High Part III: The Good, The Bad and The Subhumanoid.
+Others were briefly licensed for distribution on VHS such as Femme Fontaine Killer Babe for the C.I.A., which was one of Troma Team Video's original launch titles along with Sgt.
+Kabukiman N.Y.P.D. and Class of Nuke 'em High Part III: The Good, The Bad, and The Subhumanoid.
 Some titles, such as Maniac Nurses Find Ecstasy, are included on this list because they were previously listed but no longer appear in Troma's catalog.